 Mobile marketing leads to greater conversions

-Yes, extending company’s marketing strategy to mobile marketing increases brand’s overall conversion rates, but only when paired with good old desktop traffic.
-Yet ABI Research forecast suggests that, in 2017, 24% of all online sales will be through mobile devices.
+Yes, extending a company’s marketing strategy to mobile marketing increases brand’s overall conversion rates, but only when paired with good old desktop traffic.
+Yet ABI Research suggests that, in 2017, 24% of all online sales will be through mobile devices.
 This further underlines the sizable potential mobile marketing holds for the future.

 And when it comes to website searches, already the number of queries from mobile phone exceeds desktop searches.